Martí Ventolrà: Personal

-While he was playing football in Mexico, Ventolrà married Josefina Rangel Cárdenas, the granddaughter of Mexico's President Lázaro Cárdenas.
+While he was playing football in Mexico, Ventolrà married Josefina Rangel Cárdenas, the niece of Mexico's President Lázaro Cárdenas.
 They had four children, Martín, Pepe, Guadelupe and Jorge.
 Martín and Pepe were professional footballers who played for Deportivo Toluca F.C., and Pepe played for Mexico at the 1970 FIFA World Cup finals.

 Ventolrà's brother Josep was also a footballer who played for FC Barcelona.